evolarjun/amr/docs/AMRFinderPlus-database.md

 need to be used clinically as an antibiotic in human patients.
-Our collection includes proteins that contribute to resistance quaternary ammonium compounds (which are not antibiotics, strictly speaking) and to antibiotics whose use is restricted to agricultural or veterinary applications, e.q. olaquindox.
+Our collection includes proteins that contribute to resistance quaternary ammonium compounds (which are not antibiotics, strictly speaking) and to antibiotics whose use is restricted to agricultural or veterinary applications, e.g. olaquindox.
 Source databases we drew from (e.g. CARD) contained a large number of intrinsic proteins that contribute weakly to resistance (loss-of-function mutants show increased susceptibility), and that may contribute more strongly after